About the Circle

-Women of Vision will hold an annual event in September to review projects and vote on how to award the money.
+Women of Vision will hold an annual event in the fall to review projects and vote on how to award the money.
 If attendance is not possible, members may vote by absentee ballot prior to the event.
 For membership this year, contributions must be received by December 31.

-- The grant is awarded to selected recipient(s).
+- The grant is awarded to the selected recipient(s).